paulsaada/Karls-Profile-Website/readme.md

-# Karl Charles Portfolio/Landing Page
+# Karl Charles Profile Website

-I created a portfolio/landing page website for Karl, a fashion model, to display some of his past work and a PHP form to contact him and his social links.
+A profile website/online business card I built for Karl, a fashion model, to display some of his past work and a PHP form to contact him and his social links.

 ## Built With